Which place is cheaper, Madrid or Amsterdam?

 Amsterdam and Madrid both are first-rate when exploring on foot.

 Getting around Amsterdam on foot is easy.
 The historic parts of the city are very walkable and much of the city is best explored on foot.

 Madrid is a very easy city to get around on foot.
 Most tourists stay in the central part of Madrid where it's compact and relatively easy to walk to most tourist sights.

 Amsterdam is a bustling city that offers something for everyone.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.